gverploeg/Traffic_Accidents_Capstone/README.md

 ![](images/day_pt.png)

 Used Day of Week to create a binary Weekend feature
-* Lower proportion during Saturday and Sunday
+* Higher proportion during Saturday and Sunday

  Urban             |  Rural
 :-------------------------:|:-------------------------:
 ![](images/urban_map.png)  |  ![](images/rural_map.png)

-Here, the amount of Severe accidents are almost equal in amount.
-Severe Rural accidents hold a higher percentage of total accidents compared to Severe Urban accidents.
+More accidents in Urban areas, but there is higher proportion of severe accidents in rural areas.
-Speed Limit shares a similar trend, that as the limit increase, so does the proportion of Severe Accidents
+Speed Limit shares a similar trend, that as the limit increase, so does the proportion of Severe Accidents.

 ## Inferential Logistic Regression